 Trekking through salt caves as the white crystals glistened, climbing up sand dunes, and catching a breathtaking sunset overlooking the Valley of the Moon – this was one of the most magical experiences in the Atacama region.
 Book a tour to visit El Valle De La Luna.

 Chile is home to the world’s second largest salt flats.
 Be sure to take a trip to Chaxa Lagoon in the heart of the salt flats to see pink flamingos in their natural habitat.
 The scenery is stunning, with perfect mirror reflections and a backdrop of the Andes Mountains.
 Book a tour to the Atacama Salt Flats here.

-Up in the Atacama highlands you’ll find two of Chile’s most picturesque lagoons.
+Up in the Atacama highlands you’ll find two of Chile’s most picturesque lagoons, known as the lagunas altiplanicas.
 With its deep turquoise colour, Miscanti Lagoon sits under the active volcano of the same name.
 Moments away, Miñiques Lagoon is a rich blue hue, and a great spot for spotting vicunas (similar to llamas) in the wild.
 Find out more about visiting Miscanti and Miñiques Lagoons here.

 San Pedro De Atacama

 The Atacama Desert’s tourist town is bohemian and cool, with its main streets full of white and pale brown adobe (mud bricks) buildings.
 Life here revolves around tourism, with over a hundred tour operators, plenty of restaurants (from budget to fine dining) and bars.
 Don’t miss the cute plaza with it’s 17th century white church – reported to be one of the oldest in Chile.